yangtheng/learn-git-newsroom-style/README.md

 * Spider man is still on the lose harassing citizens.
 Someone find a picture of him and upload it to our spiderman folder so we have something on file the next time he causes us any trouble!!
 * Update the final score of the high school basketball game to 93-78.
-Panthers beat the Crows.
+Moonauts beat the Crows.
 * The weather on the front page needs updating.
 Can someone fill that in already?
 * Anyone worth their salt should take the time to update the front page to